hoprnet/hoprnet/docs/hopr-documentation/docs/node/start-here.md

 Using [Docker](https://www.docker.com/) you can run `hoprd` on your device.

 Regardless of which way you install `hoprd`, you will access and interact with it through your browser.
-By default, `hoprd` exposes an admin interface available on `localhost:3000`, although flags can change these settings.
+The exact URL for this will vary depending on your installation method and whether or not you used a VPS.
+All details can be found in their respective installation section.